 Even more strenuous than hand weeding and care must be taken to remove every bit of the offending plant and roots without damaging the plants to be kept.
 Any bits of perennial weed roots left in the ground will grow into new plants.

-‘Topping’ the weeds with the hoe blade just below the soil surface avoids some of the backache, and the weeds have to be picked up if you want the garden to look tidy.
+‘Topping’ the weeds with the hoe blade just below the soil surface avoid some of the backache and the weeds have to be picked up if you want the garden to look tidy.
 Hoeing the roots of

-Applying a thick layer of organic matter to the soil surface - called a mulch - helps to suppresses weed growth.
+Applying a thick layer of organic matter to the soil surface - called a mulch - helps to suppress weed growth.
 Find out more about mulching.

 They take some time to work - possibly up to 4 to 6 weeks - slower when it is cold, quicker in good growing conditions, warm, moist soil and when weeds are growing actively.
 One application can last for a whole season.